quchunguang/snsrobot-sandbox/README.md

 ### [Chapter 6](http://localhost:8000/c6.py)

-Notice that press <kbd>F5</kbd> again and again can simulate the same skill applies on many difference robots at many difference environment.
+Note that press <kbd>F5</kbd> again and again can simulate the situations that same skill applies on robots with different architecture in different environments.

 Run (CLI Interface)